nerfbaselines/nerfbaselines/README.md

 [![Downloads](https://static.pepy.tech/badge/nerfbaselines)](https://pepy.tech/project/nerfbaselines)
 </h1>

-NerfBaselines is a framework for **evaluating and comparing existing NeRF methods**.
-Currently, most official implementations use different dataset loaders, evaluation protocols, and metrics, which renders the comparison of methods difficult.
+NerfBaselines is a framework for **evaluating and comparing existing NeRF and 3DGS methods**.
+Currently, most official implementations use different dataset loaders, evaluation protocols, and metrics, which renders benchmarking difficult.
 Therefore, this project aims to provide a **unified interface** for running and evaluating methods on different datasets in a consistent way using the same metrics.
 But instead of reimplementing the methods, **we use the official implementations** and wrap them so that they can be run easily using the same interface.

 Please visit the <a href="https://jkulhanek.com/nerfbaselines">project page to see the results</a> of implemented methods on dataset benchmarks.<br/>